mcjurij/mfm/Software_en.md

 #### Display incidents in the mfm_bwatcher

-For a file with measured values, for example `meas_data_<Pico ID>__<Date>.txt`, you can also load an `incidents_<Pico ID>_<Date>.txt`.
+For a file with measurement values, for example `meas_data_<Pico ID>__<Date>.txt`, you can also load the matching `incidents_<Pico ID>_<Date>.txt`.
 With the same Pico ID and the same date.
 It looks like this:
 ![Binge Watcher Incidents zoom](photos/bwatcher_incid_zoom.png "Binge Watcher Incidents zoom")

-In order to read each incident you have to zoom in a lot along the x-axis because they overlap.
+In order to be able read each incident you have to zoom in a lot along the x-axis until they no longer overlap.
 Therefore the x-axis is selected and displayed in blue.
 Zoom with mouse wheel.
 This is a typical case of incidents that are triggered by a ripple control signal.
 That's probably 95% of all incidents.

 Showing incidents consumes a lot of CPU in mfm_bwatcher if you also go into follow mode.
 The widget used (QCustomPlot) is not optimized for this application.